Honey and Lemon: Two Simple Lemonades to Make Right Now

-We present recipes for drinks that retain all the essential components of both companion products.
-In lemons, you’ll find vitamin C, B vitamins, organic acids (citric, malic), antioxidants (rutin, polyphenols, flavonoids), minerals (potassium, , , copper, iron), fiber, pectin, and phytoncides that strengthen the immune system and improve the condition of the cardiovascular and digestive systems.
+Here are recipes that keep the best of both honey and lemon.
+In lemons, you’ll find vitamin C, B vitamins, organic acids (citric, malic), antioxidants (rutin, polyphenols, flavonoids), minerals (potassium, copper, iron), fiber, pectin, and phytoncides that support the immune system and cardiovascular and digestive health.

 Quick Honey Lemonade

-The first recipe requires minimal ingredients and is easy to prepare.
+This first recipe uses minimal ingredients and is easy to make.

 Ingredients: boiled water – 1 cup; lemon juice – 1 tablespoon; honey – 2 tablespoons.

-Mix the freshly squeezed lemon juice with honey and dilute it with boiled water to taste.
-If you prefer a less sweet drink, add less honey (and vice versa).
+Mix freshly squeezed lemon juice with honey, then dilute the mixture with boiled water to taste.
+For a less sweet drink, use less honey; for a sweeter drink, add more.

 Tip

-For 1 liter of water in lemonade, you typically need 1-2 .
-To get more juice and aroma, it’s best to use larger fruits.
-For a richer flavor, you can add fresh mint to the lemonade and let the drink steep and chill in the refrigerator.
+For 1 liter of water, you typically need 1–2 lemons.
+Use larger lemons to get more juice and aroma.
+Add fresh mint for richer flavor; let the lemonade steep and chill in the refrigerator.

 Sparkling Honey Lemonade

-This drink is perfect for lifting your spirits (so feel free to make a larger batch).
-It’s recommended to start with 3 liters of water and then add more as needed, following the ratio of two parts water to one part honey.
+This fizzy version is great for parties—make a big batch.
+Start with 3 liters of water and follow the ratio of two parts water to one part honey.

 Ingredients: water – 3-4 liters; honey – 1 kg; lemons – 500-700 g or 3-5 pieces (depending on size); brewer’s yeast – 30 g.